yaluke/Protractor/README.md

 ### Case

-Simple device case and plug-in case designed in OpenSCAD are available in case directory.
+Simple device case and plug-in case, designed in OpenSCAD, are available in case directory on GitHub.